OfqualGovUK/ofqual-register-prototype/README.md

 ## Installation

-This is a NodeJS Express app.
-Run the prototype by:
+This is a NodeJS Express app based on the GOV.UK Prototype Kit.
+Install and run the prototype with the following commands:

 1. Clone the repository, ```git clone https://github.com/OfqualGovUK/ofqual-register-prototype.git``` or create a fork on Github
 1. In the cloned folder, run the command ```npm install``` to install any missing dependencies